llvm/mlir-www/website/content/getting_started/TestingGuide.md

 ## Quickstart commands

 These commands are explained below in more detail.
+All commands are run from the cmake build directory `build/`.

-### Run the main MLIR test suite:
+### Run all MLIR tests:

 ```sh
 cmake --build . --target check-mlir